Trademark Application in Turkey

 Turkish law recognizes a broad range of sign types under Article 4 of IP Law No. 6769:

-• Logo marks — figurative/device marks, with or without text
+- Logo marks: figurative or device marks, with or without text

-• Combined marks — word + figurative elements
+- Combined marks: word and figurative elements together

-Turkey does not currently grant scent or taste marks, as graphical representation requirements cannot reliably be satisfied.
+Turkey does not currently grant scent or taste marks, because the graphical representation requirements cannot reliably be met.

 Who Can Apply for a Trademark in Turkey?

 There is no nationality restriction.
-Any of the following may file a Turkish trademark application:
+Any of the following can file a Turkish trademark application:

-• Turkish individuals and companies — file directly or through a registered attorney
+- Turkish individuals and companies: file directly or through a registered trademark and patent attorney

-• International applicants via the Madrid Protocol — designate Turkey through WIPO; local representation is still required if a refusal or opposition arises
+- International applicants via the Madrid Protocol: designate Turkey through WIPO.
+Local representation is still needed if a refusal or opposition arises.

 Turkey is a member of the Paris Convention, the Madrid Agreement and Protocol, the Nice Agreement, the Vienna Agreement, the TRIPS Agreement, and the Singapore Treaty.
 Foreign applicants enjoy full national treatment.